i0Ek3/MSI-B460M-i5-10400-OpenCore-Hackintosh/README.md

 - Change your own SMBIOS and determine the validity of it
 - To enable NVIDIA GTX series(Kepler) graphic card support, you can check [here](https://heipg.cn/drivers/geforce-kepler-patcher-v3.html) and [here](https://github.com/chris1111/Geforce-Kepler-patcher)
-- If you use the different network card and bluetooth model with mine, you may need to load BlueToolFixup.kext
+- If you use the different network card and bluetooth model with mine, you may need to load BlueToolFixup.kext, reference [here](https://dortania.github.io/OpenCore-Install-Guide/extras/monterey.html#bluetooth)
 - In this version, USB ports need to be re-customized by yourself, you can check [here](https://apple.sqlsec.com/6-实用姿势/6-1.html) to re-customized it
+- In my config.plist, SIP is enabled by default, you can disable SIP in Recovery system by running command `csrutil disable ; csrutil disable authenticated-root`
+- If you want to make your own OpenCore config.plist, please follows the steps [here](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html)
+- There may lots of issues, please be careful if you want to use my EFI config

 ## References